Net zero targets

 The Costa Rican government currently fails to provide explicit and transparent assumptions on several key elements.
 Strikingly, Costa Rica provides no information on its intention to establish a periodic reviewing cycle of measures and interim targets.
-To further saturate their strategy, Costa Rica could provide separate targets for emission reductions and removals and include emissions from international bunkers.
+To further improve its strategy, Costa Rica could provide separate targets for emission reductions and removals and include emissions from international aviation and shipping.
 The policy document has also not yet been enshrined in law, which could make targets and measures legally binding and more perspicuous.

 Ten key elements

 - Target year – Costa Rica aims to reach net zero by 2050.

 - Emissions coverage – The target covers all GHG emissions (i.e., the 7 Kyoto gases: CO2, CH4, N2O, HFCs, PFCs, SF6, NF3) and all sectors of the economy (excluding international bunkers).